oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 :    REQUIRED, if the `code_challenge` parameter was included in the authorization
      request.
 MUST NOT be used otherwise.
 The original code verifier string.

-Confidential or credentialed clients MUST authenticate with the authorization server as described in {{token-endpoint-client-authentication}}.

 For example, the client makes the following HTTP request using TLS (with extra line breaks for display purposes only):